tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 # Caching

-`mdbook-rustdoc-link` spawns a fresh `rust-analyzer` server every time it is run, by default. `rust-analyzer` then reindexes your entire project before resolving links.
+By default, `mdbook-rustdoc-link` spawns a fresh `rust-analyzer` process every time it is run. `rust-analyzer` then reindexes your entire project before resolving links.

 This significantly impacts the responsiveness of `mdbook serve` — it is as if for every live reload, you had to reopen your editor, and it gets even worse the more dependencies